openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 Network Setup
 -------------

 The current architecture assumes deployment with 3 network interfaces, for clarity.
-However, it can be tuned to support different scenarios, for example deployment with only 2 NICs.
+However, it can be tuned to support different scenarios, for example, deployment with only 2 NICs.
 The default set of interfaces is defined as follows:

+#. eth0 - public network, with access to Internet
+    * we will assume that DHCP is enabled and every machine gets its IP address on this interface automatically through DHCP

-#. eth0 - management network. for communication between Puppet master and Puppet clients, as well as PXE/TFTP/DHCP for Cobbler
+#. eth1 - management network for communication between Puppet master and Puppet clients, as well as PXE/TFTP/DHCP for Cobbler
     * every machine will have a static IP address there
-    * you can configure network addresses/network mask according to your needs, but we will be giving instructions using the following network settings on this interface:
+    * you can configure network addresses/network mask according to your needs, but we will give instructions using the following network settings on this interface:
-        * 10.0.0.100 for puppet master
+        * 10.0.0.100 for Puppet master
         * 10.0.0.101-10.0.0.103 for controller nodes
-        * 10.0.0.104-10.0.0.254 for compute nodes
+        * 10.0.0.104 for compute nodes
         * 255.255.255.0 network mask
-        * if case if VirtualBox environment, host machine will be 10.0.0.1
+        * in the case of VirtualBox environment, host machine will be 10.0.0.1

 #. eth1 - public network, with access to the internet
     * we will assume that DHCP is enabled and every machine gets its IP address on this interface automatically through DHCP